jmj006/technical-resume/README.md

 				<li>PowerBI</li>
 				<ul>
 					<details>
 					<li>Completed the Analyzing and Visualizing Data with Power BI course on edX.
-This course covered the basics of creating dashboards in Power BI as well as effective ways to visualize data.
-See the following link for proof of completion.</li>
+This course covered the basics of creating dashboards in Power BI as well as effective ways to visualize data.</li>
-					<a href="https://jmj006.github.io/PowerBI/">Click here for proof of completion</a>

 					<ul>
 						<strong>Courses:</strong>
 						<li>Power BI Desktop Data Transformations</li>